italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 In this example, all optical and IP/MPLS services had been already provisioned and deployed and the packet over optical network is fully functional.

 Within packet devices R1 and R2, coherent pluggables p1 and p2, are installed, interfacing through ports port_a and port_b, respectively.
-Both coherent pluggables are provisioned for the following operational-mode (see section 3 YANG Model of {{ietf-impairment-yang}}):
+Both coherent pluggables are provisioned for the following operational-mode (see section 3 YANG Model of {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}):

 - \[organization-identifier, operational-mode] = \[OIF, 0x3E]